ComunidadAylas/PackSquash/README.md

   whitespace.
 As with JSON files, PackSquash will perform basic validation on them.
-* For legacy language files (.lang; used in Minecraft 1.12.2 and lower): minification, by removing blank lines and comments.
+* For legacy language files (.lang; used in Minecraft 1.12.2 and lower): minification, removing blank lines and comments.
 Duplicate keys and non-blank lines that are not comments and do not contain a key-value separator are treated as errors, which helps catch mistakes and keep your files tidy.
 * For OptiFine properties files (Java .properties; only if OptiFine mod support is enabled): minification, by removing unneeded whitespace.
 As with JSON files, performing minification requires parsing the file, so PackSquash will